-With this thought in mind, I started using shrill and loud sounds as my alarm tone thinking it will jolt me out of my sleep.
+With this thought in mind, I started using shrill and loud sounds like my alarm tone thinking it will jolt me out of my sleep.
 I soon realized it was having a negative effect and turning me into an unpleasant guy.
 So, this time I decided to find some gentle sounds to wake me up instead and found some really cool apps in the process.
 Check them out.

 1. Gentle Wakeup

 You will receive your daily weather forecasts with some decent animation effects.
 The alarm tones are soft and natural with a gentle feeling to them.
-Other features include timer, multiple snooze with vibration, clock mode, and power nap.
+Other features include timer, multiple snoozes with vibration, clock mode, and power nap.

-The pro version is steeply priced at $38.99 and offers more sounds like owls and waterfall and future updates and features.
+The pro version is steeply-priced at $38.99 and offers more sounds like owls and waterfall and future updates and features.
 Let’s see if we can find something, err, less expensive!